 If the inspection was ordered by your Conveyancer, a copy will also be sent to them for their records.

-At SWPI, we want you to get the most out of your inspection, and the best way to do this is to be there as it happens, which will allow us to show you the defects in person, which is extremely valuable.
+At SWPI, we want you to get the most out of your inspection, and the best way to do this is to allow us the opportunity to go through the home without distraction.

 Yes, in fact we believe this is almost an essential part of the inspection process.